 Leslie Cooper, MD, the co-founder and medical director of the Myocarditis Foundation and chair of the Department of Cardiovascular Medicine at the Mayo Clinic in Jacksonville, Florida, tells Verywell that most of the reported cases of myocarditis in teens who had recently been vaccinated were mild.
 The patients were treated with anti-inflammatory drugs such as ibuprofen and a drug called colchicine, and most have recovered without any long-term health problems.

 In a video exclusive, Paul Limburg, MD, Mayo Clinic, told Healio adherence rates for stool-based colorectal cancer screening and colonoscopy informed comparative effectiveness and the need for improved screening and follow-up adherence.

-Tags: About, acupuncture, acute kidney injury, antibiotic, artificial intelligence, Awards, Brian Lacy, cardiovascular medicine, carpal tunnel, Cheryl Willman, clinical trials, colorectal cancer, COVID-19, David Knopman, Findings, heart failure, IBD, IBS, inflammation, inflammatory bowel disease, Innovations, insomnia, irritable bowel syndrome, J. Luis Lujan, Julia Starlinger, knee replacement, Leslie Cooper, Mayo Clinic Cancer Center, Naveen Pereira, neurology, News, oophorectomy, Panagiotis Korfiatis, pancreatic cancer, pancreatitis, Paul Limburg, People, Peter Amadio, radiology, Svetlana Avulova, Talha Aziz Malik, Tony Chon, vaccines, women's health, Xiaoxi Yao
+Tags: About, acupuncture, acute kidney injury, antibiotic, artificial intelligence, Awards, Brian Lacy, cardiovascular medicine, carpal tunnel, Cheryl Willman, clinical trials, colorectal cancer, COVID-19, David Knopman, Findings, heart failure, IBD, IBS, inflammation, inflammatory bowel disease, Innovations, insomnia, irritable bowel syndrome, J. Luis Lujan, Julia Starlinger, knee replacement, Leslie Cooper, Mayo Clinic Cancer Center, Naveen Pereira, neurology, News, News of the Week, oophorectomy, Panagiotis Korfiatis, pancreatic cancer, pancreatitis, Paul Limburg, People, Peter Amadio, radiology, Svetlana Avulova, Talha Aziz Malik, Tony Chon, vaccines, women's health, Xiaoxi Yao